alan-turing-institute/mogp-emulator/docs/methods/alt/AltBLPriors.rst

 (:ref:`AltGPPriors<AltGPPriors>`) provides some discussion on this topic, with particular application to the Gaussian correlation function.
-Alternatively, when given a large collection of simulator runs then :math::ref:`\delta` can be crudely estimated using methods such as `variogram<ProcVariogram>` fitting on the empirical residuals.
+Alternatively, when given a large collection of simulator runs then :math:`\delta` can be crudely estimated using methods such as :ref:`variogram<ProcVariogram>` fitting on the empirical residuals.

 Assessing and updating uncertainties about :math:`\delta` raises both conceptual and technical problems as methods which would be optimal for